LinkedInLearning/exam-tips-designing-microsoft-azure-infrastructure-solutions-az-305-3092980/README.md

 # Exam Tips: Designing Microsoft Azure Infrastructure Solutions (AZ-305)
 This is the repository for the LinkedIn Learning course Exam Tips: Designing Microsoft Azure Infrastructure Solutions (AZ-305).
 The full course is available from [LinkedIn Learning][lil-course-url].

+![Exam Tips: Designing Microsoft Azure Infrastructure Solutions (AZ-305)][lil-thumbnail-url]

+The Azure Solutions Architect Expert certification is designed to measure a candidate's ability to design a cloud and hybrid infrastructure on Azure.
+This includes running compute, network, storage, monitoring, and security solutions.
+To earn this certification, you must first earn your Azure Administrator Associate certification, and then pass the AZ-305 exam: Designing Microsoft Azure Infrastructure Solutions

+In this course, Microsoft Certified Solution Architect Nicole Stevens provides a primer for those interested in taking the exam or who need a refresher before sitting for the exam.
+She gives an overview of this certification and highlights the four main functional groups of the AZ-305 exam.
+If you’re interested in gaining your Azure Solutions Architect Expert certification, join Nicole in this course to get started.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository does not have any branches.
 Download the entire repository and you get the demo environments and other setups to look at, all in their final state.